Our approach to equality of opportunity

 What do we want to achieve?

-Some groups of people are less likely to access higher education.
-Many do not achieve the qualifications needed to study in higher education and these gaps in achievement are apparent from a young age.
+Some people are less likely to benefit from higher education.
+Because of unequal opportunities in early life, some learners do not achieve the knowledge, skills and dispositions needed to access the higher education that best matches their expectations and ambitions.
+These differences in attainment are often apparent from a young age.

 Tackling these issues forms a central part of the OfS's mission.